 As "Swim Good" trailed off like a stone skipping across a pond, I slowly pulled Zoey away from my body, holding her as still as my fatigued arms would allow as I approached her crib on the opposite side of the room, and lowered her in with the expertise of a veteran Operation player.
 With her eyes nearly shut, "Seigfried" began to play—mood music at its finest.

 Before Frank's vocals made their first appearance at the 26-second marker, Zoey was sound asleep.
 "Seigfried" isn't a song you turn off once it begins, though.

-Sure, our mission was accomplished—Zoey was drifting off into la la land—but we had to see it through to the end.
-After shutting off Zoey's closet light, I took a seat on the nursery floor and my wife replaced me in her rocking chair.
+Sure, our mission was complete—Zoey was drifting off into la-la land—but we had to see it through to the end.
+After shutting off Zoey's closet light, I took a seat on the nursery floor and my wife replaced me in the rocking chair.
 There was no light, no crying, just two exhausted parents relaxing to the gorgeous vibes of Frank Ocean's best song.